 We believe the required notice length can be extended, but other practitioners may disagree.
 Given these new rules, we will have to wait for a decision on the point.

-Please see this article for the full details of why we believe the length can be extended.
+Please see the article Can the Notice Length for Withdrawal Be Altered? for the full details of why we believe the length can be extended.

 Landlord Display Name